 - (1) Within 10 days of the municipal council giving individual approval for a capital project in terms of section 19(1)(b) of the MFMA, the municipal manager must as per section 21A of the MSA publish: - a.
-The municipal council resolution approving the capital project; - b.
-Details of the nature, location and total project cost of the approved capital project. - (2) Council may approve capital projects of which the total projected costs are below R ...m for the municipality based on the current annual budget of Rm - (3) Sub regulation (1) above does not apply if the total project costs are within the confines of sub regulation (2).
-Conversely projects above the limits of sub regulation (2) need to be individually approved by council; - (4) Expenditure needed for capital projects which are below the limits of sub regulation (2) may be included in the annual budget prior to final approval in terms of section 19(3) of the MFMA.
+The municipal council resolution approving the capital project; - Details of the nature, location and total project cost of the approved capital project.

+- (2) Council may approve capital projects of which the total projected costs are below R ...m for the municipality based on the current annual budget of Rm (the threshold to be determined by Council resolution); - (3) Sub regulation (1) above does not apply if the total project costs are within the confines of sub regulation (2).
+Conversely projects above the limits of sub regulation (2) need to be individually approved by council; - (4) Expenditure needed for capital projects which are below the limits of sub regulation(2) may be included in the annual budget prior to final approval in terms of section19(3) of the MFMA.